Rebraws/Pelf/README.md

 ## Getting Started
 ### Prerequisites

-To compile the code, it requires at least a C++20 compiler with the following C++20 supported features
+To compile the code, it requires at least a C++20 compiler with the following C++20 features

 - constexpr std::copy()
 - concepts